Zulko/moviepy/docs/getting_started/efficient_moviepy.rst

 This section gathers tips and tricks to make the most of what is already known worldwide as *the MoviePy experience*.

-Let us first say that the best way to start with MoviePy is to use it with the IPython Notebook: it makes it easier to preview clips (as we will see in this section), has autocompletion, and can display the documentation for the different methods of the library.
+The best way to start with MoviePy is to use it with the IPython Notebook: it makes it easier to preview clips (as we will see in this section), has autocompletion, and can display the documentation for the different methods of the library.

+.. _should_i_use_moviepy_editor:

 Should I use ``moviepy.editor`` ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~